VicFonch/Multi-Input-Resshift-Diffusion-VFI/README.md

 - If `num_samples = 1`, you will get a single interpolated image.
 - If `num_samples > 1`, you will get a video showing the temporal interpolation.

-This demo runs entirely in the browser and needs a Nvidia GPU to be executed.
+This demo runs fully in the browser using GPU-backed inference on Hugging Face Spaces.
+Huge thanks to Hugging Face for the hardware support!

 ---